Teaching Assistant Internships

 • Media production – documentary filmmaking

 All TA’s are expected to pitch in with all camp chores and duties and facilitate the running of the current course.
-The role of the TA is not to be the janitor of the camp, but they are expected to help with all camp chores, i.e gather firewood, clean up around camp, and maintain the composting toilets the same as the rest of the Jack Mountain students and staff.
-They are also expected to help with the garden and homestead.
+The role of the TA is not to be the janitor of the camp, but they are expected to be active members of the team and help with all camp chores, i.e gather firewood, clean up around camp, and maintain the composting toilets the same as the rest of the Jack Mountain students and staff.
+They are also expected to help with maintaining the trail system.

 BushcraftSchool.com